gitkraken/gk-dev-docs/gk-dev/gk-dev-security-controls.md

 ### Enforce AI Providers

-Organizations can enforce restrictions on which AI providers are allowed across GitKraken products.
+Organizations on the Business+ plans can enforce restrictions on which AI providers are allowed across GitKraken products.
 This ensures compliance with your data policies.

 To configure provider-level controls: